detrack/detrack-core-dotnet/README.md

 using Detrack.DetrackCore;
 Job.DefaultApiKey = "keygoeshere";
 ```
-**Note:** All methods are Http requests which is async and therefore needs to be awaited before running the next lines.
+**Note:** All methods below are Http request which is async, therefore it needs wrapped in an async Task method during call and then awaited.
+(More information on this in the examples)

 ## For single job
 #### Instantiate a new `Job` class: